hassan-alhujhoj/SIGNALS-GA-DSP/README.md

 <img src="doc/wiki/af_filtering_100Gen.png" alt="fig3" width="1200"/>

 ## Description
-This is an code that uses the concept of Darwin's throery of natural selection.
-The code uses genetic algorithm to filter an noisy ECG singal that has two fundamental interfernce frequencies using the fitness of the generated frequency population.
+This is a code that uses the concept of Darwin's theory of natural selection.
+The code uses Genetic Algorithms (GA) to filter noisy ECG singals that has two fundamental interference frequencies using the fitness of the generated frequency population.
 The ECG is filtered by either an FIR or IIR filter.
-A SNR is then optained to determine the fitness of the population.
+A Signal to Noise Ratio (SNR) is then obtained to determine the fitness of the population.

 ### GA Cycle
 <img src="doc/wiki/Flowchart.png" alt="fig4" width="300" align="center"/>